eehackspace/covid-19-lasercut-face-mask/README.md

 We have so far reached our primary goal to get the cutter which is arriving on 13/4/2020, we have also used the money to purchase additional stock to produce these headbands and other PPE equipment.

 So far we have produced 1,500 full masks and 500 ear savers.
-Once the new cutter arrives and we can begin using that capacity will greatly increase.
+Once the new cutter arrives and we can begin using that and capacity will greatly increase.
 We have stock to produce almost 9,000 masks, every donation helps extend that number further.

 So far masks have been given to:
 - hospitals